snes2c64/firmware/docs/index.rst

  bill of materials
 *******************

-Sized are only critical if you use OliverW's Gerbers, otherwise you can use whatever you want.
+Sized are only critical if you use OliverW.'s Gerbers, otherwise you can use whatever you want.
    -  Arduino Nano

    -  2 LED's either 3mm or //TODO smd size, 2 different colors